 The “teeth” are an adaptation of the plant to help collect water vapor from the air and direct it down to the plant’s roots.

 I gave up most of my potted plants in the late summer of 2014 and I had to start over.
 Luckily, I found another Faucaria tigrina on April 23, 2017, when I was plant shopping.
 Well, it didn’t look as good as the first one, but it will grow.

 Light: Sun to part shade

-Water: Normal watering during growing period, very little in winter
+Water: Normal watering during the growing period, very little if any in the winter

 Concerns: Overwatering in the winter

 Well, GEEZ!
 The crickets have been chewing on the succulents again!

 Cooler evening temps at night mean the plants will need to be moved inside for the winter soon.

 I decided it was time to bring the plants inside for the winter on October 17.
 I took all the plants to the basement before taking the cactus and succulents upstairs.
 Many potted plants remain in the basement overwinter where they rest comfortably.
 They get a little light and the temps stay around 65 degrees.